-Venezuelans wait for results from boycotted congress vote
+Venezuela’s Maduro claims sweep of boycotted election

 Guaidó’s opposition movement is holding its own referendum over several days immediately after the election.
 It will ask Venezuelans whether they want to end Maduro’s rule and hold new presidential elections.

+“Although I cannot promise a magic solution today, I can tell you with certainty and security: You are not alone.
+We will not give up,” Guaidó said in a video message.
+“We are going to give everything until we win.”

-Polls indicate that neither Maduro nor Guaidó are popular among Venezuelans at a time the nation’s economic and political crisis is deepening despite having the world’s largest oil reserves.
+Surveys indicate that neither Maduro nor Guaidó are popular among Venezuelans at a time the nation’s economic and political crisis is deepening despite having the world’s largest oil reserves.

-Karol Teran, a nurse and single mother in Caracas, said she didn’t vote because it would have no impact.
+Karol Teran, a nurse and single mother on her way to work in Caracas, said she didn’t vote because it would have no impact.
 The election is controlled, she said.

 “I don’t feel like wasting my time, giving these people the opportunity, so I simply don’t vote,” she said.
+“We’re tired of all this.
+I’m tired of all of this.
+It’s not easy.”

 She was still considering whether to participate in the opposition’s referendum.